theo-armour/pages/README.md

 * YouTube
 * Chat GPT
 * And probably elsewhere as well
+* And not including stuff stored on Palm Pilots, Blackberries anf countless other devices
+* And not including paper pages in FiloFax and other formats

 You are looking at the latest incantation.
+Only notes starting from sometime in 2022 have been added here.

 ## Vision